Azure/azure-sdk-for-js/sessionmanager.md

   // tentatively suggesting proposal #2 for error handling below. processMessage(message: ReceivedMessage|ReceivedMessageWithLock, context: SessionContext);
   processError(err: Error, context: { sessionId: string });

+  // these names are consistent with EventHubs and seem like they'd be okay with ServiceBus as well. processInitialize(context: { sessionId: string });
+  processClose(context: { sessionId: string });
 }

 interface SessionManager {